McNepp/QApplicationContext/README.md

       void summaryChanged();
     };

-And here's how this property will be automatically set to the ApplicationContext's `PropSummary`.
+And here's how this property will be automatically set to the ApplicationContext's `PropFetcherAggregator`.
 Note the ampersand in the property-value that means *reference to another member*:

-    context -> registerService<PropSummary,Dependency<PropFetcher,Cardinality::N>>("propSummary");
+    context -> registerService<PropFetcherAggregator,Dependency<PropFetcher,Cardinality::N>>("propFetcherAggregator");

-    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager("hamburgWeather", {
+    context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("hamburgWeather", {
       {"url", "${weatherUrl}${hamburgStationId}"},
-      {"summary", "&propSummary"}
+      {"summary", "&propFetcherAggregator"}
     });

 ## Accessing a service after registration